The Physics of Fast Radio Bursts: General constraints on the models

 where $\nu_B = eB/(2\pi m_e c)$, $R$ is the radius of electron acceleration region, and $f(p)$ is a function of order unity.
 Solving $\tau_{\rm \nu,SR} = 1$, one can derive synchrotron absorption frequency \citep{yang16}

 The spectrum of the nebula needs to be solved numerically by including electron injection, synchrotron cooling, as well as heating by FRBs, which would give rise to complicated spectra for both electrons and photons.
 The predicted spectra \citep{yang16} turn out to share the general shape of the later observed PRS spectrum of rFRB 20121102A \cite{chatterjee17,marcote17}, as shown in \citet{liqc20}.
-The small nebula size and not too high a synchrotron self-absorption frequency constrain the parameter space for such models in general \citep{metzger17}.
+The small nebula size and not too high a synchrotron self-absorption frequency constrain the parameter space for such models in general \cite{metzger17}.
+Mode-dependent synchrotron absorption may change the polarization mode and enhance linear polarization \cite{quzhang23}.